The above is my first attempt to make money digitally on my PC. I could be rich beyond my wildest dreams. RICH I TELL YOU! RICH! Ha ha ha ha …

 I have just finished a grueling short schedule Illustration job with 166 artworks.
 The thing that kept me going through the long hours was the fact that somewhere after half way through the project there was a large pocket of really simple Illustrations.
 The simplest of these was a Mango and that became my target.
-Once I hit the ‘Mango Point’ I knew I could make the deadline and stress levels
+Once I hit the ‘Mango Point’ I knew I could make the deadline and stress levels would melt away.

 We are now looking for the Mango Point in all our projects